A business loan can be an affordable and flexible way to cover gaps in your cash flow when the waters get rough.

 The purpose of the loan

 A business loan can be considered an ‘all-purpose’ finance option, whereas some speciality invoice or asset finance options can limit how you use the money.
-Business loans can also be unsecured, meaning that you don’t have to use the value of your property or inventory as collateral for the loan.

 Who you are as a borrower